apache/yunikorn-site/docs/api/scheduler.md

 }
 ```

-## Nodes (Deprecated)
+### All nodes

-Displays general information about the nodes managed by YuniKorn.
+Fetch all Nodes acrosss different Partitions and displays general information about the nodes managed by YuniKorn.
 Node details include host and rack name, capacity, resources and allocations.

 **URL** : `/ws/v1/nodes`